datawithjack/datawithjack.github.io/projects.md

 show_collection: projects
 no_groups: false
 ---
-A collection of my other data-related projects.
+A collection of my data-related projects.